 _

-These baths from the 3rd century AD were one of the high places of daily life and the art of living for the Gallo-Romans.
-This archaeological crypt today houses the technical parts of these ancient baths.
-We discover there, in particular, the path of the bathers of the time.
+These 3rd-century baths were a center of daily life and the art of living for the Gallo-Romans.
+This archaeological crypt now houses the technical areas of these ancient baths.
+You can notably discover the route bathers took back in the day.

 Roman baths